lasagnamassage/matrixrain/README.md

 # matrixrain
-JavaScript experiment done to as a basic tutorial to get HS kids interested in programming
+JavaScript experiment done as a basic tutorial to get HS kids interested in programming